hippie-cycling/CBFT/README.md

 This toolkit provides methods for brute forcing various classical ciphers including Vigenere, Gromark, and Gronsfeld.
 More ciphers to be implemented, **WIP**

-- Customizable alphabet support
+- Customizable alphabet support.
-- Known Plaintext list-based attacks
+- Known Plaintext list-based attack.
+- IoC based analysis (English 0.065-0.07).
-- Frequency analysis of potential solutions for transposition detection
+- Frequency analysis of potential solutions for transposition detection.

+To run the program, download the repository and launch main.py.

 This software is provided under the MIT License.